vgrichina/bun-in-browser/README.md

 Starts the reverse proxy server.

-- `options.httpPort`: The port for the HTTP proxy server (default: 3000)
+- `options.port`: The port for the server (default: 3000)
-- `options.wsPort`: The port for the WebSocket server (default: 8080)
-- `options.demoPort`: The port for the demo server (default: 3001)
+- `options.baseUrl`: The base URL for the server (default: 'http://localhost:3000')
+- `options.useSubdomains`: Whether to use subdomains for client identification (default: false)

 Returns an object with:
-- `httpServer`: The HTTP proxy server instance
-- `wsServer`: The WebSocket server instance
-- `demoServer`: The demo server instance
+- `server`: The server instance
-- `stop()`: Function to stop all servers
+- `stop()`: Function to stop the server

 ### Client-side